 Third (or Subsequent) DUI Within Seven Years

-If a driver is convicted of their third DUI within a seven-year period, it is automatically classified as a Category B felony.
-This felony carries a mandatory minimum prison sentence of one year, with potential imprisonment of up to six years.
-Fines range between $2,000 and $5,000, and the driver faces a license revocation of at least three years.
-Additionally, after one year, they may be eligible for a restricted license only if they install an ignition interlock device (IID).
+If a driver is convicted of their third DUI within a seven-year period, it's automatically classified as a Category B felony.
+This carries a mandatory minimum prison sentence of one year, with potential imprisonment of up to six years.
+Fines range between $2,000 and $5,000, and the driver faces license revocation of at least three years.
+After one year, they may be eligible for a restricted license, but only if they install an ignition interlock device (IID).

 DUI Causing Injury or Death